nickrod518/Create-EXEFromPS1/README.md

 **x64** - Use the 64-bit iexpress path so that 64-bit PowerShell is consequently called.

+**SigningCertificate** - Sign all PowerShell scripts and subsequent executable with the defined certificate.
+Expected format of Cert:\CurrentUser\My\XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 ### Examples
 ```
 New-EXEFromPS1 -PSScriptPath .\test.ps1 -SupplementalFilePaths '..\test2.ps1', .\ps1toexe.ps1